shawnhuyiwen/pulse/ReadMe.md

 Note on Linux systems, make sure to have curl before you build/install cmake for it to behave properly when downloading 3rd party libraries.
 ~~~~~~~~~~~~~~~~~~~~~~~~
+sudo apt-get install curl
+# If you build cmake, make sure you enable system SSL and have installed:
 sudo apt-get install libcurl4-openssl-dev
 ~~~~~~~~~~~~~~~~~~~~~~~~